westhee/LIFSResearchBlog/_posts/2019-08-28-Creating-Personal-Run-Commands-(Windows10).md

 icon: star-o
 tags: [windows, tips]
 ---

-## Run Commands

 In a Windows 10 environment, there are many ways to launch an application:
 - Click shortcut files on Desktop
 - Click Windows button and type in the App's name and run
 - If you cannot find the executable file by the means above, Open File Explorer, go to Programs and Files, look for the target application, and run.

 From my experience, the first option could make your Desktop screen quite messy if you keep adding shortcuts there.
-Second option involves running "pretty" graphic, so there is a delay for Windows start menu popping up, typing in texts, returning search results, and returning start options. <b>*I personally hate this option.</b> As for the last option, I know You don't want to do this.
+Second option involves running "pretty" graphic, so there is a delay for Windows start menu popping up, typing in texts, returning search results, and returning start options. **I personally hate this option.** As for the last option, I know You don't want to do this.

 This is why I prefer to use **"Run" function** for opening applications.